nutraz/HeliosHash-DAO/docs/REPO_CLEANUP_SUMMARY.md

 - CRITICAL_FIXES_TODO.md

 ## Next Steps

 - Review the repo for any missing essentials
-- Reinstall dependencies as needed (e.g., pnpm install)
+- Reinstall dependencies as needed (`pnpm install`)
 - Reinitialize git if required
 - Confirm all builds/tests pass

----
-This repo is now clean, minimal, and ready for focused development.
+Repo structure confirmed as of Nov 2025.
+All legacy, duplicate, and irrelevant files have been removed.
+The repo is clean, minimal, and ready for focused development and production-readiness improvements.

+Next steps:
+- Reinstall dependencies (`pnpm install`)
+- Confirm all builds and tests pass
+- Continue updating documentation and compliance files